 Ayurvedic Treatment for Dengue Fever

-Dengue fever is one of the most severe forms of the viral fevers.
+Dengue fever is one of the most severe forms of the viral fever.
 There are not many causes of dengue fever.
 It is only caused by a family of viruses that are transmitted to human beings through mosquito bites.
 The specific striped mosquito, referred as Aedes mosquito, is solely responsible for spreading the dengue fever viruses.
 These mosquitoes usually breed in the rainy season.
 They also breed rapidly in stale water such as ponds, pits, and flower pots.
 These mosquitoes usually bite during the day time only.
 Almost all of the tropical and semitropical regions are prone dengue fever.

 Ayurvedic, Natural, Home Remedies for Dengue: